 Business Analyst job descriptions often require multi-functional expertise.
 Beyond your undergraduate academic degree in finance, accounting, or business administration, you should also learn computer programming, which will enhance your technical skills and play a key role in strengthening your career as a business analyst.

 Regardless of whether you are studying or working, the BABOK (Business Analysis Body of Knowledge) reference book is recommended by experts as a brilliant resource to know the tricks of the trade before venturing into the real world of business analysis.

-For aspiring analysts, a sure-fire way to carve a career path in this field is to pursue a certification course on business analysis offered by a premier educational institution like Simplilearn.
+A sure-fire way to carve a career path in this field is to pursue a business analyst certification course.
+At Simplilearn, we are a premier educational institution that offers one of the best virtual programs for aspiring business analysts.
 Learn more about how anyone can gain a business analyst certification.